 The national competition agency for enforcing merger control rules in Turkey is the Turkish Competition Authority (the Authority), a legal entity with administrative and financial autonomy.
 The Authority consists of the Competition Board (the Board), the office of the Presidency, main service units, auxiliary service units and advisory units.
 As the competent decision-making body of the Authority, the Board is responsible for, inter alia, reviewing and resolving merger and acquisition notifications.
-The Board consists of seven members and is based in Ankara.
-The main service units consist of six supervision and enforcement departments: the department of decisions, the economic analyses and research department, the information technologies department, the external relations and competition advocacy department, the strategy development department, the regulation and budget department, and the cartel on-the-spot inspections support division.
-There is a 'sectoral' job definition for each supervision and enforcement department.
+The Board consists of seven members and is seated in Ankara.
+The main service units comprise six supervision and enforcement departments plus the decisions department, the economic analysis and research department, the information technologies department, the external relations and competition advocacy department, the strategy development department, the regulation and budget department, and the cartel and on-site inspections support divisions.
+There is a 'sectoral' job definition for each of the supervision and enforcement departments.

-The relevant legislation on merger control is Law No. 4054 on Protection of Competition dated 13 December 1994, which was amended on 24 June 2020 (the Amendment Law), and Communiqué No. 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board, which was published on 7 October 2010, entered into force on 1 January 2011 and amended on 4 March 2022 (Communiqué No. 2010/4).
+The relevant legislation on merger control comprises Law No. 4054 on Protection of Competition, which was last amended on 24 June 2020 (the Amendment Law) and Communiqué No. 2010/4 Concerning the Mergers and Acquisitions Calling for the Authorization of the Competition Board, which was last amended on 4 March 2022 (Communiqué No. 2010/4).

-A new major development in the Turkish competition law regime is the enactment of Communiqué No. 2022/2 on the Amendment of Communiqué No. 2010/4 on the Mergers and Acquisitions Subject to the Approval of the Board (Communiqué No. 2022/2).
-Communiqué No. 2022/2 introduces certain new regulations concerning the Turkish merger control regime that will fundamentally affect the notifiability analysis of merger transactions and the merger control notifications submitted to the Authority.
+Communiqué No. 2022/2 on the Amendment of Communiqué No. 2010/4 on Mergers and Acquisitions Requiring the Approval of the Board (Communiqué No. 2022/2), which entered into force on 4 March 2022, introduced certain new regulations concerning the Turkish merger control regime that will fundamentally affect the notifiability analysis of merger transactions and the merger control notifications submitted to the Authority.